 The SPS Form Plaque Project

 The SPS Form Plaque Project blog began as a way to document the 2010/2011 Form of 1973 Mentor Fellowship that I was awarded in June of 2010.
 My Mentor Fellowship project involved creating the first form plaque in twenty years, the Form of 2011 plaque, using carving tools I purchased with fellowship funds.
 Since that time I have been commissioned by the Alumni Office to complete all of the missing plaques going back to 1991, including a plaque for each newly graduated form.
-I will complete four plaques per year until all the missing plaques are completed in 2018.
+I will complete several plaques per year until all the missing plaques are completed.